hibernate/hibernate-search/CONTRIBUTING.md

 ./documentation/target/dist/
 ```

-By default only the HTML output is enabled; to also generate the PDF output, enable the `documentation-pdf` profile:
+By default, only the HTML output is enabled; to also generate the PDF output, enable the `documentation-pdf` profile:

 ```bash
 ./mvnw clean install -pl documentation -am -DskipTests -Pdocumentation-pdf